-Join us on this 14 day biking Ho Chi Minh Trail to discover the legendary Ho Chi Minh Trail that was a labyrinth of complex truck routes, foot and bicycle paths and river transportation.
+Biking Ho Chi Minh Trail Vietnam 14 Days offers chance to discover the legendary Ho Chi Minh Trail that was a labyrinth of complex truck routes, foot and bicycle paths and river transportation.
 In memory of the important role it played during the Vietnam War, a new Highway has been built.

 In just under two weeks, this tour goes from Hanoi to Saigon via some of Vietnam’s most important historical and cultural sites such as Mai Chau, Phong Nha, Hue, Hai Van Pass, Hoi An.
 The breathtaking landscapes vary from towering cloud-shrouded peaks, shimmering rice paddy fields, lush jungle forests and long stretches of pristine white sandy beaches.
 Traveling by bike, boat, bus and airplane gives visitors the best opportunity to discover Vietnam’s rich diversity, and pays homage to this fascinating support route.